 RELATED ARTICLE: 6 Natural Remedies To Get Rid Of Breast Cysts

 The best way to prevent a pilonidal cyst from forming is to regularly shave off the hair in the natal cleft.
-Because damaged hair follicles are thought to be one of the causes of the disease, hair removal is thought to prevent occurrence.
-In an 2011 article in the Journal of Cutaneous and Aesthetic Surgery, doctors Wagih Mommtaz Ghnnam1 and Dhafer Mohmmed Hafez advocate for laser hair removal after the cystectomy.
+Because damaged hair follicles are thought to be one of the causes of the disease, hair removal is thought to prevent the occurrence.
+In a 2011 article in the Journal of Cutaneous and Aesthetic Surgery, doctors Wagih Mommtaz Ghnnam1 and Dhafer Mohammed Hafez advocate for laser hair removal after the cystectomy.

 Prevent the formation of new cysts by keeping the area clean.
 Use a mild cleanser on the cyst-prone area at least twice a day.
 Avoid using harsh cleaners that could aggravate the area, and keep the area dry after washing.
 Wet skin can easily move a localized infection to other areas of the body.

 A castor oil pack is another way to treat a cyst.
 Dr. Eli Camp, a licensed naturopathic doctor, recommends wetting a small piece of clean cotton cloth with castor oil and placing it over the affected area for 10-15 minutes.
 Dr. Camp reports that completing this treatment twice a day can draw out the impurities from the cyst.